Director of Youth & College-Aged/Young Adult Ministries

 - Attend weekly staff meetings.

-- Possess outstanding organizational skills.
+- Possess outstanding planning and organizational skills.

 - Bachelor’s or advanced degree, preferably in related field.